wirginiaromanowska/Notes_On_Things/Houdini_Smoke_And_Pyro.md

 - keyframe sourcing for both, temp stays for longer
   - fuel starts at 1 goes to 2 and then to 0 over few frames
   - temperaure starts at 1 and then slowly eases in to 0 over 60 frame
+## 25. Pyro slowmo
+- set Substeps on the dopnet to as many samples as yopu need per frame e.g. 50 (this will change shape of the sim
+- after dopimport fieelds use timeshift with $FF*0.02